UMWEDU/umw-study-sync/_areas of study/latin-american-studies.md

 <!-- minor-requirements -->
 ### Minor Requirements
-UMW's Latin American studies minor requires 18 credits, including an upper-level history course in either Colonial Latin America or Modern Latin America, plus an upper-level Spanish course, and 12 elective credits in at least two disciplines, including anthropology, geography, and political science.
+UMW\'s Latin American studies minor requires 18 credits, including an upper-level history course in either Colonial Latin America or Modern Latin America, plus an upper-level Spanish course, and 12 elective credits in at least two disciplines, including anthropology, geography, and political science.
 <!-- End minor-requirements -->

 <!-- End requirements -->

 <!-- scholarships -->
 ## Scholarships
-[The Office of Financial Aid](http://adminfinance.umw.edu/financialaid/scholarship-information/) the the University of Mary Washington coordinates more than 300 different scholarship and grant programs that include general scholarships and scholarships for specific majors.
+[The Office of Financial Aid]("https://www.umw.edu/financialaid/types/scholarship-opportunities/") the the University of Mary Washington coordinates more than 300 different scholarship and grant programs that include general scholarships and scholarships for specific majors.
 <!-- End scholarships -->

 <!-- resource-links -->